Amazon isn't the only online retailer offering discounts on Prime Day

 GameStop

-If you're looking for new games for your PS4, Xbox One, Switch or PC, GameStop's Game Days Summer Sale is happening now through July 15, with prices on select titles slashed up to 50 percent.
-Now, you'll want to compare prices with Amazon and others: At $30, Monster Hunter World is no cheaper than it is at Amazon, for instance.
+If you're looking for new games for your PS4, Xbox One, Switch or PC, GameStop's Game Days Summer Sale is happening now, with prices on select titles slashed up to 50 percent.
+You'll want to compare prices with Amazon and others: At $30, Monster Hunter World is no cheaper than it is at Amazon, for instance.
 But Mario + Rabbids Kingdom Battle (Switch) for $30 soundly beats Amazon's $45 price.
 And the digital version of Red Dead Redemption -- which is 4K optimized on the Xbox One X -- is a downright steal at $10 (versus $20 to $25 for the disc on Amazon).Shop GameStop's Game Days

 Whole Foods